Aleksiiej/university-db-2/README.md

 # C++ Academic Staff Database Project
 ## Project Overview
-This project involves creating a database management system for academic staff, developed in C++ using object-oriented programming principles.
-The aim was to enhance my skills in developing complex software systems in C++.
-The project, optimized for Linux systems, showcases a blend of advanced C++ features, unit testing, and efficient data management techniques.
+This project is aimed at developing a database management system for academic staff using C++ with an object-oriented approach.
+The primary goal was to enhance skills in C++ programming.
+The project utilizes CMake for project management, Qt framework for creating the graphical user interface, and nlohmann library for data storage in JSON format.
+Unit tests were written using the GTest framework.
+Visual Studio was employed as the integrated development environment (IDE).
+The program is intended for computers running the Linux operating system.

 ![Screenshot from 2023-11-27 15-15-21](https://github.com/Aleksiiej/university-db/assets/94867075/904b4e28-5288-4c02-90da-e4b6f77c9140)

 ## Key Features:
 - Object-Oriented Design: The system is architected using C++ object-oriented programming, promoting modular, reusable, and maintainable code.
 - CMake Integration: Utilizes CMake for project build management, demonstrating proficiency in modern C++ development practices.
+- Graphical User Interface: Provides an intuitive and user-friendly interface for interaction.
+- JSON Data Storage: Utilizes the nlohmann library to store data in JSON format, ensuring compatibility and flexibility.
 - Unit Testing with GTest: Incorporates unit tests using the Google Test (GTest) framework, ensuring the reliability and robustness of the code.
 - Data Management: Efficient handling of academic staff data, including storage, retrieval, and manipulation functionalities.

 ## Technical Stack:
-- Language: Modern C++ (11, 14, 17)
+- Language: Modern C++ (11, 14, 17) as main programming language for the project
+- Build System: CMake used for project management and build automation
+- Qt Framework: Employed for creating the graphical user interface.
+- nlohmann JSON Library: Utilized for data storage in JSON format.
 - Testing Framework: Google Test (GTest)
-- Build System: CMake
 - Development Tool: Visual Studio Code
 - Platform: Linux